rocky-linux/documentation/docs/guides/dns/knot_authoritative_dns.md

 That will help in the future if the introduction of errors into the configuration file occurs.
 It is *always* a good idea to make a backup copy before making changes.

 Edit the *knot.conf* file.
-The author is using *vi*, but you can substitute your favorite command line editor:
+The author uses *vi*, but you can substitute your favorite command line editor:

 ```bash
 vi /etc/knot/knot.conf